snowplow-incubator/snowplow-core-web-vitals-accelerator/content/modeling/modeling_1.md

 #### **Step 2:** Change optional parameters

 By default, following industry standard practice, the core web vitals are evaluated against the 75 percentile value of all pageviews.
+You can use the `snowplow__cwv_percentile` variable to overwrite this logic.

-The measurements are executed in a drop and recompute fashion to fit BI purposes and would always show the last 28 days data.
+The measurements are executed in a drop and recompute fashion to fit BI tool purposes and would always show the last 28 days data by default which can be modified through a variable in the model (`snowplow__cwv_days_to_measure`).

 To change either of these default values you can modify the relevant variable in your dbt_project.yml file like so: